 “By the end of the year, there won’t be a resolution you can’t keep!”

 While sticking to goals can be tough, Wilgram says it’s important to get creative with new and improved versions of your resolution.
-For example, if your original goal was to read the news every day, and by June you’re it once a week, it might feel like there’s nowhere to go.
+For example, if your original goal was to read the news every day, and by June you’re reading it once a week, it might feel like there’s nowhere to go.

 In fact, Wilgram says, sometimes the easiest way to achieve them can be out-of-the-box thinking.

-“A lot of people get hung up on semantics, like ‘I’m going to do 50 situps a day’ versus ‘I’m going to lie on the floor and think about doing situps every day’ There’s no need to get bogged down in that.
-In fact, it’s important that by the end of the year, your resolution basically sounds like it’s gone through 365 turns of a game of Telephone among people who really don’t want to cut back on their or on their hobbies.”
+“A lot of people get hung up on semantics, like ‘I’m going to do 50 situps a day’ versus ‘I’m going to lie on the floor and think about doing situps every day’.
+There’s no need to get bogged down in that.
+In fact, it’s important that by the end of the year, your resolution basically sounds like it’s gone through 365 turns of a game of Telephone among people who really don’t want to cut back on their drinking or work on their hobbies.”

 Finally, Wilgram says, another fantastic way to avoid ever breaking your new years resolutions is to clarify that they weren’t for this new year, but for next new year.